POLYCYSTIC OVARIAN SYNDROME (PCOS) & METABOLIC HEALTH

 Insulin Resistance

-Many individuals with PCOS have elevated insulin levels.
+Many individuals with PCOS/PMOS have elevated insulin levels.

 Higher circulating insulin: